Meshing Your Geometry: When to Use the Various Element Types

 Another example is shown below.
 This time, it’s a structural analysis of a loaded spring.
 Since the deformation is quite uniform along the length of the helix of the spring, it makes sense to have a mesh that describes the overall shape and cross section, but relatively stretched elements along the length of the wire.
 The prism mesh has 504 elements with 9526 degrees of freedom, and the tet mesh has 3652 elements with 23,434 degrees of freedom.
 So although the number of elements is quite different, the number of degrees of freedom is less so.

 The other significant motivation for using brick and prism elements is when the geometry contains very thin structures in one direction, such as an epitaxial layer of material on a wafer, a stamped sheet metal part, or a sandwiched composite.

-It is also worth pointing out that COMSOL offers many boundary conditions that can be used in lieu of explicitly modeling thin layers of materials.
-For example, in electromagnetics, the following four examples consider thin layers of material with relatively high and low conductivity, and relatively high and low permeability:
+It is also worth pointing out that the COMSOL software offers many boundary conditions that can be used in lieu of explicitly modeling thin layers of materials.
+For example, in electromagnetics, the following four tutorial models consider thin layers of material with relatively high and low conductivity, and relatively high and low permeability:

 - Electric Shielding Comparison